![]() |

-The Recipe: A new master recipe, this time for an oh-so-easy make-ahead breakfast casserole that flies together in 15 minutes.
-Unlike many breakfast casseroles, it's packed with protein but just a touch of cheese.
+Who else loves quick, healthy, flexible breakfast ideas?
+Here's my master recipe for an oh-so-easy make-ahead breakfast casserole that flies together in 15 minutes.
+Unlike many breakfast casseroles, it's packed with protein.
+(Eggs!
+Hash browns!
+Salsa!
+A little cheese!
+But no bread!)
 Yes, it's Weight Watchers friendly and low-carb!
 Options for on-the-go portable breakfast-casserole muffins and individual ramekins.

 A "Discovery": Frozen Hash Brown Potatoes